akka/akka/akka-docs-dev/rst/scala/stream-customize.rst

 or ``failStage(exception)``.
 This feature carries the risk of leaking streams and actors, therefore it should be used with care.

 Using timers
 ------------

-**This section is a stub and will be extended in the next release**

 It is possible to use timers in :class:`GraphStages` by using :class:`TimerGraphStageLogic` as the base class for the returned logic.
 Timers can be scheduled by calling one of ``scheduleOnce(key,delay)``, ``schedulePeriodically(key,period)`` or